vlevit/transmission-batch-move/README.md

 Transmission daemon on Debian / Ubuntu
 ======================================

-For Debin and derivative distributions Transmission daemon configuration directory is set to `/var/lib/transmission-daemon/info` by default.
+For Debian and derivative distributions Transmission daemon configuration directory is set to `/var/lib/transmission-daemon/info` by default.
 So pass `--path` as follows: